 [6] Providing Final Documents for Approval Without a Court Appearance

-As a result of the COVID-19 pandemic and to allow the approval of dissolution and legal separation agreements to occur, the Judicial Branch adopted rules and forms permitting the granting of such agreements without a court appearance.
+As a leftover from COVID-19 the court permits the parties to submit final agreements on the papers for approval.
 All of the documents that are typically brought to court at the time of an uncontested dissolution must be filed for a dissolution without a court appearance.
 Additionally, each party must sign an Affidavit supporting the request for the entry of a dissolution or legal separation judgment.
 The court form affidavit sets forth those areas of inquiry which are typically covered in the canvass of the parties in court and is intended to be a substitute for such canvass.

 #Comment Begins